Finding the Best Payment and Loan Options for Your Mortgage

 Also keep in mind that many mortgage brokers will push this option, and tell you that you can refinance in three years to avoid the adjustment.
 But interest rates may be higher at that point, so that's not always a sure thing.
 Additionally, your house may not increase in value during that time, which can make refinancing so soon difficult.

 Interest-only payments are another option when it comes to a mortgage.
-This option allows a borrower to only pay interest for a set period of time, usually 5-7 years.
+This option allows a borrower to only pay interest for a set period of time, usually three to five years.
 After this time, you'll then need to pay a lump sum, refinance your home, or begin making payments on the principal amount of your mortgage loan.

 However, as with an ARM, you may find yourself in a difficult situation once the interest-only payment option runs out, as your mortgage payments will significantly increase.